Frequently Asked Questions

 Where do doulas attend births?

 Doulas attend births anywhere a baby can be born, from hospitals to home to anywhere in between.
-Some doulas won't attend unassisted births, but I personally believe in serving the birthing person within the fullest extent of the law.

 Does insurance pay for a doula?

-This depends mostly on the insurance company, as well as, the doula.
+This depends mostly on the insurance company, as well as the doula.
 Unfortunately, most insurance companies do not cover doulas at this time.
 There are, however, rare occasions where a person might be able to negotiate with their insurance company and get some of the cost reimbursed.